-Science experiment shows parents dangers of sending sick kids to school
+Schools and kids are full of gross germs, as science lesson shows

 - Hand-washing: Teach kids to sing the ‘Happy Birthday’ song all the way through while washing their hands.

-Rothbart said the “back-to-school plague” typically is an elementary-school issue, but recent years indicate it’s a gowning concern in middle and high schools, as well.
+Rotbart said the “back-to-school plague” typically is an elementary-school issue, but recent years indicate it’s a growing concern in middle and high schools, as well.

 Wash your hands frequently, thoroughly.